wpmetabox/docsv2/docs/tutorials/create-auto-updated-cheat-sheet.md

 ![The created submission form](https://i.imgur.com/yGTzWlD.png)

-## Step 5: Display data into a table on frontend
+## 5. Displaying data into a table on frontend

 Go to **Meta Box > Views > Add New**, and add these codes: